 In your opinion, how well developed is the recycling infrastructure/ capacity for packaging waste in Germany (number of recycling and treatment facilities; quality of recycling)?
 How does this affect the overall performance of the EPR scheme in terms of environmental and economic effectiveness?
 How would you describe the quality of recycling for packaging waste in Germany?
 What do you perceive as the most pressing issues to this regard?
 How and by whom is the recycling and treatment of packaging waste monitored in Germany?
 Who pays for the monitoring and inspection?
-How violations are dealt with (e.g. fines for illegal behaviour/theft) Economic Performance Cost for producers (e.g. tonne of product/ product category) Do the producers cover the cost of the whole value chain (collection points, transportation from collection points to treatment plants, treatment)?
+How violations are dealt with (e.g. fines for illegal behaviour/theft) The violations are dealt with (e.g. intes for inegal behaviour/their) Economic Performance Cost for producers (e.g. tonne of product/ product category) Do the producers cover the cost of the whole value chain (collection points, transportation from collection points to treatment plants, treatment)?
 If not, who else is responsible for financing the system?
 How have prices for producers developed over the last 15-20 years (depending on stream)?
 What were the main drivers for this development?
-What additional services - beyond pure compliance - are you offering your customers (e.g. support for local communication, expert help etc.)? - What are the main factors influencing the producer-fees charged by PROs Cost for collection
+What additional services - beyond pure compliance - are you offering your customers (e.g. support for local communication, expert help etc.)? - What are the main factors influencing the producer-fees charged by PROs Cost for collection What are the key requirements for the collection of packaging waste set by policy makers or others e.g. municipalities (e.g. type of collection containers)?